slashdotdash/jekyll-lunr-js-search/README.md

     lunr_search:
       js_dir: "javascript"

-## 11. Indexed Fields and Field Boost
+## 11. Indexed Fields

 To customize which fields are indexed the "fields" map can be overridden, e.g. to also make custom front matter fields searchable.
+The choice of fields has strong influence on the search results since lunr 2.1.
 The defaults are:

     lunr_search:
       fields: